rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset Group

-Get an asset group by ID
+This action is used to get an asset group by ID

 ##### Input